17779 Bay Shore Road

 For reservations and additional

-DIRECTIONS: : From M-26 in west Houghton, take Canal Road to Bay Shore Road on the right.
-Follow Bay Shore Road 7.5. miles.
-Go past Bay Shore Farms Road and make a sharp right turn at the top of the hill, between the yellow house and the gray garage.
-Stay to the right unril you see the cabin.
+DIRECTIONS: : From M-26 in west Houghton, follow Canal Road west 7.5 miles to Bay Shore Road.
+Turn right on Bay Shore Road and go approximately one mile past Bay Shore Farms Road.
+Make a sharp right turn at the top of the hill, between the yellow house and the gray garage.
+Stay to the right until you see the cabin.

 Copyright 2008 by Char Simons, webmaster.
 All Rights Reserved.
 Except as permitted under the Copyright Act of 1976, as amended, this web site may not be reproduced in whole or in part in any manner.
 Unless authorized by the webmaster, reproduction of any picture, web page or pages on this website, www.exploringthenorth.com, for placement on the internet is a copyright infringement.
 All right, title and interest in and to the material on these web pages, the web site, in whole or in part, and in and to this url and the urls contained within, is the property of the webmaster.
 All website design, text, graphics, selection and arrangement thereof are the copyrighted works of Char Simons.
 Web site created on an Apple G-4.
 8/08